info-441-sp22/DevDeck/README.md

 As college students and developers ourselves, we noticed that there were not any mainstream platforms to show off projects and portfolios other than Reddit subreddits.
 With our application, we want to build interest into development projects around the world in the same fashion that social media does and give our users the ability to attract collaborators and potential sponsors through their project posts.
 Every day, a new development project is created and _does not get the exposure it deserves_.

-**So play your cards right with DevDeck, and show the world your winning hand.**
+**♠ So play your cards right with DevDeck, and show the world your winning hand. ♠**

 # Technical Description